 Upon further investigation (aka walking two feet so I could peer around the corner) I saw that the floor drain looked a little wet.
 I put two and two together and figured that all of the water we had been using that day for cleaning was backing up into the basement.
 All I could think was “thank God I didn’t empty the full-to-the-brim tub soaking in bleach water yet!”

 We decided to call roto-rooter because we didn’t know any good plumbers (yet) and we heard they have free estimates and usually can come out the same day (same hour in our case.)
 And as long as they make no attempt to fix anything they don’t charge you– awesome!
 The roto-rooter man figured out that someone threw pieces of brick down into the ‘clean out’ of the sewer line.
 The problem was he also thought there were more bricks backed up in the line that we couldn’t see because “whoever did it probably was mad and took a long poll and pushed the bricks up into the pipe.”
-And because he knew this information they’d have to dig up the entire pipe and replace 5 feet on each side of the stand pipe, oh and by that the way “that will be $5,000 and we can do it tomorrow” said the roto rooter guy.
+And because he knew this information (are you sensing the sarcasm) they’d have to dig up the entire pipe and replace 5 feet on each side of the stand pipe, oh and by that the way “that will be $5,000 and we can do it tomorrow” said the roto rooter guy.

 I hate feeling pressured so I politely told him we’d get other estimates and he continued to tell us that no one else would do it cheaper and that we should “really just dig it up.”
-(I look back on that now and I’m so glad I went with my gut and didn’t use them!)

 We decided we’d try to get those bricks out ourselves!
 How hard could it be!?
 So we had a friend weld a flat piece of metal to a long metal pole we found laying in the yard (oh the treasures we find while flipping) so we could use it as a scooper and drag the bricks up the pipe with it.
 “This has to work!
 I can’t believe they wanted 5 grand when we just made this for free!”